In Colorado, real estate fraud involves engaging in wrongful acts using property for financial gain. Real estate fraud could include

 Mortgage fraud is a type of criminal fraud in Colorado involving the mortgage lending process.
 Under C.R.S.
 18-4-401(9), the court may impose additional penalties when theft involves mortgage fraud.

 If a person is convicted of or pleads guilty to theft by deception involved in the mortgage lending process, they shall be fined a minimum amount of the financial harm resulting from the theft.
-A not guilty plea shall not be accepted by the court unless it includes an order of restitution to the victims of mortgage fraud.2
+A guilty plea shall not be accepted by the court unless it includes an order of restitution to the victims of mortgage fraud.2

-The mortgage lending process is the process through which a person seeks or obtains a residential mortgage loan, including solicitation, application, or origination; negotiation of terms; third-party provider services; underwriting; signing and closing; funding the loan; and perfecting and releasing the mortgage.3
+The mortgage lending process is the process through which a person seeks or obtains a residential mortgage loan, including:

-The penalties for mortgage fraud are the same as the penalties for theft.
-The criminal charges depend on the value of the fraud involved.
-Fraud valued at $1 million or more is a class 2 felony, with penalties including 8 to 24 years in prison and a fine of up to $1 million, in addition to paying restitution to the victim.
+The penalties for mortgage fraud are the same as the penalties for theft and depend on the value of the fraud involved.
+Fraud valued at $1 million or more is a class 2 felony, with penalties including:

 4. Related Offenses